chaturay/serverless-artillery/README.md

 - You would need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) to use payload files in serverless-artillery.
 - The payload/CSV files should be under the same directory as `serverless.yml`.
 - You would need to redeploy everytime the CSV file is changed (unlike `script.yml`).
-- If your payload file is too large, you may need to write some custom code (i.e. write a custom processor or modify the serverless-artillery codebase) that will retrieve the data from S3 for you prior to the execution of any load.
+- If your payload file is too large, you may need to write some custom code (i.e. write a custom processor or modify the serverless-artillery codebase) that will retrieve the data from S3 for you prior to the execution of any load. **ASHMITODO verify with greg**

 ### Advanced customization use cases
 - You would need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) when you want to make even more customizations to how serverless-artillery works.
 It generates a local copy of the serverless function code that can be edited and redeployed with your changed settings.
-- You'll want to do this if you need to alter hard-coded limits.
+- You'll want to do this if you need to alter hard-coded limits. **ASHMITODO verify with greg**
 - See [Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/) for load generation function configuration related documentation.
 - See [Artillery.io docs](https://artillery.io/docs/script-reference/) for script configuration related documentation.